List of Teen Titans (TV series) characters: Mad Mod

-Mad Mod is a psychedelic red-headed British villain with the mannerisms of a strict schoolmarm, whose root source of power comes from his ruby-tipped cane.
+Mad Mod (voiced by Malcolm McDowell) is a psychedelic red-headed British villain with the mannerisms of a strict schoolmarm, whose root source of power comes from his ruby-tipped cane.
 It is later revealed that Mod is actually an old man who uses holograms to appear younger.
 He is also formidable for his use of hypnotic suggestion which has a stupefying and lobotomizing effect on its victims.